lanl/Nautilus/doc/sphinx/src/entity_tag.rst

 intended to encode a specific meaning.
 Instead, Nautilus defines a number of compile-time constants in ``nautilus/entity_tag/names.hpp`` for the various particles known to Nautilus.
 For example, to see if a particle is a muon would be ``entity.get_particle_index() == names::muon``.
-Be aware that the specific values for these compiled-time constants is not meaningful and could change.
+Be aware that the specific values for these compile-time constants is not meaningful and could change.

 To construct a particle tag use the constructor ``EntityTag(particle_index)``, where the particle